CTYAODN

 Malignant cells/ tumour

-These are cancerous cells/tumours characterised by uncontrolled growth that can invade nearby tissues and spread (metastasise) to distant parts of the body through the bloodstream or lymphatic system.
+These are cancerous cells or tumours characterised by uncontrolled growth that can invade nearby tissues and may spread (metastasise) to distant parts of the body through the bloodstream or lymphatic system.
+Treatment options such as adjuvant therapy, chemotherapy, and immunotherapy are often employed to manage and combat this aggressive growth.

 Metastasis

-The spread of cancer cells from the place where they first formed to another part of the body.
+The spread of cancer cells from the place where they first formed to another part of the body can often necessitate treatments such as chemotherapy, adjuvant therapy, or immunotherapy to help manage the disease effectively.

 Monoclonal antibodies (mAbs)

-Laboratory-produced proteins that mimic the body's natural antibodies.
-They are designed to target specific antigens, like those found on cancer cells or pathogens, for diagnosis and treatment.
+Laboratory-produced proteins that mimic the body's natural antibodies are crucial in modern medicine.
+They are designed to target specific antigens, such as those found on cancer cells or pathogens, aiding in diagnosis and treatment.
+These proteins play a significant role in adjuvant therapy, complementing chemotherapy and immunotherapy to enhance the body's response against diseases.

 N